Home Buyer's Guide

 Step 4: Closing

-Once you’ve signed the purchase contract for a condominium or co-op, the next critical step is often the board application and approval process.
+Once you’ve signed the purchase contract for a condominium or co-op, the next critical step is while working on finalizing your mortgage is often the board application and approval process.
 Unlike single-family or multifamily homes, condos and co-ops require you to meet certain criteria set by the building’s governing body.
 Here’s what you need to know, from start to finish:

 Understanding the Purpose of the Board Application